 - Includes your unborn babies as a member

 Therefore, getting a free pregnancy ultrasound can help mothers qualify if they are carrying twins or triplets.
 Every extra person raises the income limit!
+Each state sets its income limit as a percentage (at least 138%) of the Federal Poverty Level, which grows with household size as depicted by this chart.

 Single pregnant women can cause an inadvertent Medicaid denial by completing their application while unaware of the rules for determining household membership.
 Therefore, pay close attention to the guidelines about your intended tax filing status in the next year.